 During a process of developing a curriculum suitable for high school or adult education, I was working on a semester project that would involve creating a single page website that uses a form of CSS, such as BootStrap to give the appearance of multi-pages.
 These seem to be pretty popular these days.

 I took my grand daughter, Caitlin to LACMA.
 If you are taking someone under 17, be sure to go into the Boone Children’s Gallery, just to the right of the ticket booth, inside the Korean and Chinese galleries and get your young one(s) a membership.
 On the spot, they will give you an orange membership card on a lanyard which entitles your child and one adult to free admission until their 18th birthday.
 I love free!

 On this trip I was kind of focused on the idea of what art is.
 Like the big rock behind the museum.
 In spite of its weight of several tons, Caitlin was able to hold it up with no effort.
 I wondered what it cost but I am not going to bother researching it.
 It’s big.
 It’s a rock.
 But is it art?

-At the entrance to the area devoted to minimalism, there was a “piece” on the floor made up of 64, 8″ by 8″ steel squares.
-Years ago, when I worked as a Millwright, we had hundreds and even thousands of those squares per job and used them to make gussets and splices in the fabrication of steel structures such as conveyors.
+At the entrance to the area devoted to minimalism, there was an “installation” on the floor made up of 64, 8″ by 8″ steel squares.
+Years ago, when I worked as a Millwright, we would use hundreds and even thousands of those squares per job to make gussets and splices in the fabrication of steel structures such as conveyors.

-I did that type of welding for about $35 per hour.
-Had I only known that if I just laid 64 of them on the ground and made a bigger square, I would probably be a millionaire right now.
+I did that type of welding for an hourly rate that seems somewhat menial by comparison.
+Had I only known that if I just laid 64 of them on the ground and made a bigger square, I could possibly be a millionaire right now.
 According to the blurb on the wall, this art has been exhibited nationally.